oscal-compass/compliance-trestle/docs/cli.md

 Similarly, if the item imported is a profile, a corresponding href should point to a json file in the `profiles` directory.

 Note that catalogs or profiles in the trestle directory are indicated by the `trestle://` prefix, followed by the path from the trestle root directory to the actual catalog file.
-The profile itself, that is having its imports modified, is just indicated by its name with the `-n` option.
+The profile itself, which is having its imports modified, is just indicated by its name with the `-n` option.

 If the profile has more than one import, you can display the corresponding hrefs with: